 To control the printer with a software other than cablabel S3, cab provides drivers in 32 / 64 bit for operating systems starting from Windows Vista, Mac OS 10.6 and Linux with CUPS 1.2.

 cab printer drivers are certified according to WHQL.
 They ensure optimum stability on the Windows operating system.

 The Linux drivers are CUPS-based.

-free download at Support.
+Drivers are offered for free download at Support.

 abc Basic Compiler

 In addition to JScript and as an integral part of the firmware it allows advanced printer programming before data are sent to printout.
 For example, external printer languages can be replaced without interfering in the current print job.
 Also data from other systems such as a scale, a barcode scanner or PLC can be integrated.